dariober/Java-cafe/MarkDupsByStartEnd/README.md

 ## TODO

-* `sort`: ~~Use `getOutputStream` to feed sort instead of using a tmp file?~~ Move away from unix sort altogether!
-Implement external sorting of lists of samrecords.
+* Add arg to set max number of records in memory/ Profile memory usage vs performance for increasing memory.
 * If read group information in reads is inconsistent with the header, e.g. after `samtools merge`, you get a very cryptic error message.
 Capture that error and make it more comprehensible.
 The fix is just to use `-rg`.
+* `sort`: ~~Use `getOutputStream` to feed sort instead of using a tmp file?
+Move away from unix sort altogether!
+Implement external sorting of lists of samrecords.~~